muscat-researchgroup/muscat-researchgroup.github.io/_projects/largeVariability.md

 last-updated: 2018-02-08
 ---

-Software variability studies the variation points and commonality that exists within a family of software products.
+Software variability studies the variation points and commonality that exists within a family of software products or a configurable software system.

 ### Ongoing and recent projects: